Nilstorm/PoC---TrackStar/README.md

-## A Simple PoC for Spotify using PKCE Auth Flow
+## A Simple PoC for a Spotify app using PKCE Auth Flow